19 Jun Eric O’Dell

 Eric studied printmaking for three years at Herron School of Art and Design.
 He enjoys making books by hand and describes his style as modern, conceptual and abstract.

-Eric initially shared a studio in the Stephenson House with his father, Leroy O’Dell, and has since moved into his own studio space right next door where he makes hand-bound journals with hand-marbled papers.
-Eric also teaches our very popular Monday Night Drawing Class and often has many repeat students.
+Eric initially shared a studio in the Stephenson House with his father, Leroy O’Dell, and has since moved into his own studio space right next door where he makes hand-bound journals with hand-marbled papers in his free time.
+He is employed full-time as a certified ASL interpreter with the Indiana School for the Deaf.

 “When you look at great artwork, you can see the artist’s hand in the work,” he says.
 “At first glance, you can identify a Van Gogh, Hopper or Matisse.
 I’m trying to develop my own hand that’s uniquely mine.”